Axel459/AI-Powered-Product-Management-Dashboard/README.md

 ## Limitations and Considerations
-* The application runs on an OpenAI API key with a limited budget.
-For scaling up, another API key is needed
+* An OpenAI API key needs to be imported into helpers to enable the AI agents to run.
 * The MVP of the Product search is limited to electronic products in the Amazon Reviews database
 * Company search requires the company to have at least 4 pages of Trustpilot reviews
 * Analysis time varies based on the number of reviews